 it is already connected to the network on the date of entry into force of this Regulation; or

-the HVDC system owner or DC-connected power park module owner has concluded a final and binding contract for the purchase of the main generating plant or HVDC equipment by two years after the entry into force of the Regulation.
-The HVDC system owner or DC-connected power park module owner must notify the relevant system operator and relevant TSO of conclusion of the contract within 30 months after the entry into force of the Regulation.
+the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner has concluded a final and binding contract for the purchase of the main generating plant or HVDC equipment by two years after the entry into force of the Regulation.
+The HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner must notify the relevant system operator and relevant TSO of conclusion of the contract within 30 months after the entry into force of the Regulation.

-The notification submitted by the HVDC system owner or DC-connected power park module owner to the relevant system operator and to the relevant TSO shall at least indicate the contract title, its date of signature and date of entry into force and the specifications of the main generating plant or HVDC equipment to be constructed, assembled or purchased.
+The notification submitted by the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner, asynchronously connected power-to-gas demand unit owner or asynchronously connected electricity storage module owner to the relevant system operator and to the relevant TSO shall at least indicate the contract title, its date of signature and date of entry into force and the specifications of the main generating plant or HVDC equipment to be constructed, assembled or purchased.

-A Member State may provide that in specified circumstances the regulatory authority may determine whether the HVDC system or DC-connected power park module is to be considered an existing or new HVDC system or DC- connected power park module.
+A Member State may provide that in specified circumstances the regulatory authority may determine whether the HVDC system, asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit or asynchronously connected electricity storage module is to be considered an existing or new HVDC system, asynchronously connected power park module, asynchronously connected demand facility, asynchronously connected power-to-gas demand unit or asynchronously connected electricity storage module.

-Following a public consultation in accordance to Article 8 and in order to address significant factual changes in circumstances, such as the evolution of system requirements including penetration of renewable energy sources, smart grids, distributed generation or demand response, the relevant TSO may propose to the regulatory authority concerned, or where applicable, to the Member State to extend the application of this Regulation to existing HVDC systems and/or DC-connected power park modules.
+Following a public consultation in accordance to Article 8 and in order to address significant factual changes in circumstances, such as the evolution of system requirements including penetration of renewable energy sources, smart grids, distributed generation or demand response, the relevant TSO may propose to the regulatory authority concerned, or where applicable, to the Member State to extend the application of this Regulation to existing HVDC systems and/or asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and/or asynchronously connected electricity storage modules.

 For that purpose a sound and transparent quantitative cost-benefit analysis shall be carried out, in accordance with Article 65 and Article 66.
 The analysis shall indicate:

-the costs, in regard to existing HVDC systems and DC-connected power park modules, of requiring compliance with this Regulation;
+the costs, in regard to existing HVDC systems, asynchronously connected power park modules, asynchronously connected demand facilities, asynchronously connected power-to-gas demand units and asynchronously connected electricity storage modules, of requiring compliance with this Regulation;

 the socioeconomic benefit resulting from applying the requirements set out in this Regulation; and